dmachard/go-dnscollector/docs/transformers/transform_geoip.md

   > path file to your mmdb asn database

 * `lookup-ecs` (bool)
-  > lookup for about the original client if provided
+  > lookup for about the original client IP (or part of it) if provided

 ```yaml
 transforms: